oghb/haxball-client/FAQ.md

 - #### On Windows, when I run `HaxBall Client.exe` it asks me if I want to execute this file.
 Is it safe?
   Yes, it is safe

+- #### I have a Mac, which version should I donwload?
+  If your Mac has an Intel chip, download the Standard or Lite version; if your Mac has an M1, M1 Pro/Max or M2 chip, download the M1 version (which is like the Standard version but is optimized for Apple silicon)

 - #### On Mac, when I launch the app it says that the app is damaged The app is not damaged, it's a security feature of macOS.
 You can follow [Method 4 from this guide](https://osxdaily.com/2019/02/13/fix-app-damaged-cant-be-opened-trash-error-mac/) or any other tutorial for the "App is damaged" warning